-A. If the provost determines that a prima facie case exists for imposition of discipline or dismissal and the case is timely, he/she shall institute an investigation by appointing an investigator or investigators of his/her choosing.
+A. If the provost determines that a prima facie case exists for the imposition of discipline or dismissal and the case is timely, the provost shall institute an investigation by appointing an investigator or investigators of their choosing.
 The provost shall also offer to discuss the matter with the faculty member concerned, giving the faculty member an opportunity to speak to the matter, and shall provide the faculty member with a written statement of the matter(s) to be investigated.
 The faculty member shall also receive a copy of the original signed complaint, subject to the possible need to redact information pertaining to third parties that will not be considered part of the investigation.
-The faculty member concerned shall have the right to be advised and represented by counsel or other representative at his/her expense throughout the investigation and thereafter.
+The faculty member concerned shall have the right to be advised and represented by counsel or other representative at the faculty member's expense throughout the investigation and thereafter.